 38. Consistent with SSAP No. 3, any increase (strengthening) or decrease (destrengthening) in actuarial reserves resulting from such a change in valuation basis shall be recorded directly to surplus (under changes to surplus in the change in valuation basis annual statement line) rather than as a part of the reserve change recognized in the summary of operations.

 39. The impact of a change in valuation basis on surplus is based on the difference between the reported reserve under the old and new methods as of the beginning of the year.
+This difference shall not be graded in over time unless this statement or the Valuation Manual in section VM-21 Requirements for Principle-Based Reserves for Variable Annuities (VM-21) prescribes a new method and a specific transition that allows for grading.
+If the grading permitted by this statement or Valuation Manual section VM-21 represents an increase in the reserve liabilities, the unrecognized change in valuation basis reserve increase shall initially be reflected as an allocation from unassigned funds to special surplus until fully recognized in reserving and unassigned funds.
+The reclassification from unassigned funds to special surplus does not reduce total surplus, but highlights the ungraded in amount for transparency as it represents an unrecognized adjustment (decrease) to total surplus.
+The allocation to special surplus is reversed to unassigned funds as the grading of the increase in reserving is recognized as a decrease to total surplus.
+The changes remain subject to the disclosures prescribed in SSAP No. 3.
+Effective January 1, 2020, if the Valuation Manual section VM-21 (on variable annuities) or this statement prescribes or permits a grading in period or provides the option of multiple grading periods, reporting entities shall also include in the change in accounting disclosures required by SSAP No. 3, disclosure of the following:

+the grade in period being applied, and the remaining time period of the grade in

+any adjustments to the grade in period.

+amount of change in valuation basis grade in, which has been recognized in unassigned funds and

+the remaining amount to be graded-in (reflected in special surplus if the ungraded in amount represents an increase in reserving).

-This difference shall not be graded in over time unless this statement prescribes a new method and a specific transition that allows for grading. .
-Some changes will meet the definition of a change in accounting as defined in SSAP No. 3 and a change in valuation basis as described in paragraphs 36-38 of this statement, but the adjustment to surplus will be zero.
+40. Some changes will meet the definition of a change in accounting as defined in SSAP No. 3 and a change in valuation basis as described in paragraphs 36-38 of this statement, but the adjustment to surplus will be zero.
 This can happen when the change in valuation basis is prospective and only applies to new policies and reserves meaning that policies inforce for the prior year-end are not affected, or situations in which the change in reserving methodology did not change the reserves reported in the financial statements.
-The changes remain subject to the disclosures prescribed in SSAP No. 3-The Valuation Manual is effective prospectively for policies written on or after the operative date.
+The Valuation Manual is effective prospectively for policies written on or after the operative date, however, as the CARVM methodology was already principles based, some changes to the CARVM methodology in section VM-21 (on variable annuities) and to the related AG 43 may result in retroactive application to the reserving for existing contracts.
 Therefore, upon the initial prospective adoption of principle-based reserving, the change in valuation basis reflected as an adjustment to surplus will be zero.
 After initial adoption of the Valuation Manual, changes in valuation basis will need to be evaluated to determine the amount of any surplus adjustments.

 SSAP No. 3—Accounting Changes and Corrections of Errors